 Further Help and Advice

-You can also purchase one of our Just Can't Wait toilet cards from our Resources section.
+You can also register for one of our Just Can’t Wait toilet cards from our Resources section.

 You can also obtain the Radar key which is part of the National Key Scheme.
 Please click here to be directed to the Disability Rights UK website for more information.